Designing Women: Syndication

 CBS ran reruns of the show in their daytime lineup at 10:00 a.m.
 (ET) from April 1991 to June 1992.
 Subsequently, Designing Women aired on the Lifetime cable network for over a decade.
 Despite its popularity, the show left the network on August 4, 2006.

 A 90-minute retrospective special, The Designing Women Reunion, aired on Lifetime on July 28, 2003, reuniting Burke, Potts, Smart, Carter and Taylor in which they shared memories from their time on the series, and also featured interviews with the Thomasons and various writers.
 Actors Alice Ghostley, Hal Holbrook, Gerald McRaney, and Richard Gilliland also took part in the special.

 The series also aired on Nick at Nite beginning October 2, 2006; however, it quickly left and later appeared on its sister network TV Land, airing at various late-night and morning times occasionally until the network lost the rights to air the show in 2008.
 The series aired on ION Television in 2007 and has also aired on Comedy Gold, TV Guide Network, and Logo.

-In recognition of the show's 30th anniversary, getTV began running the series in June 2017 with nightly blocks featuring 30 fan-favorite episodes, after which the series began airing regularly on the network.
+In recognition of the show's 30th anniversary, getTV began running the series in June 2017 with nightly blocks featuring 30 fan-favorite episodes, after which the series began airing regularly on the network, until it was later removed in 2019.

-As of Spring 2021, Antenna TV airs two episodes of the show on weeknights at 12:00 and 12:30 a.m.
-ET, while FETV airs the show weekdays at 3:00 and 3:30 a.m. as of March 2021.
+Antenna TV added the show in January 2020, then later moved to sister station Rewind TV when the channel launched on September 1, 2021.
+It later moved back to Antenna in September 2022, before it moved back to Rewind on May 26, 2025, airing weeknights at 8:00 and 8:30 p.m.
+EST and Sundays from 7:00 a.m. to 9:00 a.m.
+EST.

+FETV also aired the show before they removed it.

 As of August 28, 2019, the series is available for streaming on Hulu.
-The episodes are not the original versions aired on CBS, but syndication edits, which contain an altered opening credit sequence and choppy edits to allow more time for commercials.
+The episodes are not the original versions aired on CBS, but the syndication versions, which contain an altered opening credit sequence and choppy edits to allow more time for commercials.

+As of September 14, 2025 the versions streaming on Hulu are now the original broadcast versions.
+The series has also been remastered in 4K.

+In 2024, all 7 seasons were available on Amazon Prime Video until it was removed later that same year, also using the syndication prints.